 More rocker makes a boat easier to turn but also makes it slower.
 Designers have to balance the right amount of rocker for each design, depending on what it will be used for.

-Wider boats are more stable, and narrower boats move through the water with less effort.
+Here’s the bottom line: Wider boats are more stable, and narrower boats move through the water with less effort.
 Designs fuller toward the ends have more stability but are slower than those that have sharper ends.
-As mentioned above, width and fullness need to be balanced against the height of the seat to ensure good stability.
+As mentioned above, width and fullness need to be balanced against the seat’s height to ensure good stability.
 Fishing sit-on-top designs with high seats are typically wider and have fuller ends than sit-inside recreational kayaks with seats mounted closer to the waterline.

 Performance

-Most of the time, when people talk about performance, they mean speed.
-As we discussed above, speed is mostly to do with how long and narrow a kayak is.
-A long, narrow kayak will be faster than a short wide kayak, regardless of whether it is a sit-on-top or sit-inside design.
+When people talk about performance, they usually mean speed.
+As we discussed above, speed is mostly related to how long and narrow a kayak is.
+A long, narrow kayak will be faster than a short, wide kayak, regardless of whether it is a sit-on-top or sit-inside design.

 Very short recreational kayaks are noticeably slow.
 Boats under about 10 feet often feel like they’re plowing through the water.
 A kayak even a couple of feet longer will move with much less effort, so it makes sense to start at about 12 feet if you’re looking for a versatile recreational kayak.